 A study conducted by Lars-Gӧran Stener into the ash dieback disease in Sweden indicates that the disease is strongly influenced by the trees genotype.
 All of the trees in the population exhibited symptoms of ash dieback, but some of the trees exhibited reduced susceptibility to Chalara fraxinea.
 This resistance was retained over a period of six years under heavy infection pressure, making the idea of breeding ash trees that are resistant to ash dieback a real possibility.

-If any of you green fingered gardeners see an ash tree from your garden or summerhouse then you do see an ash tree you think may have been affected by Chalara fraxinea don’t do anything hasty; cutting down an infected ash tree would distress the fungi and cause it to release further spores.
-If you are concerned about an ash tree in your area call the Forestry Commission Plant Health Service on 0131 314 6414
+If any of you green fingered gardeners see an ash tree that you think may have been affected by Chalara fraxinea then don’t do anything hasty; cutting down an infected ash tree would distress the fungi and cause it to release extra spores.
+If you are concerned about an ash tree in your area, call the Forestry Commission Plant Health Service on 0131 314 6414

 Lars-Göran Stener (2012): Clonal differences in susceptibility to the dieback of Fraxinus excelsior in southern Sweden, Scandinavian Journal of Forest Research, DOI:10.1080/02827581.2012.735699